Combining Crown Structures for Vulnerability Measures

-As a reminder, in the Algorithm \2alg2kw, in each iteration $\calR'$ are the vertex sets in $\calR$ of the computed $W$-BCD $\chrf$ that contain a single $W$-separator and are of size larger than $2W$, and $S_{\calR'}$ are the according (unique) $W$-separators.
-What we essentially need to ensure in Algorithm \2alg2kw is that $S_{\calR'} \cap B \neq \varnothing$, as this may cause us to be unable to locate a reducible pair $(A,B)$ if it exists in the graph.
-To show that this cannot happen with the approach of starting the calculation of the $W$-BCD with a maximum $(W+1)$-packing, we make the following observation.
+As a reminder, in Algorithm \2alg2kw, in each iteration, $\calR'$ represents the vertex sets in $\calR$ of the computed $W$-BCD $\chrf$ that contain a single $W$-separator and have a size larger than $2W$.
+The set $S_{\calR'}$ corresponds to the (unique) $W$-separators associated with these sets.

+The essential condition we need to ensure in Algorithm \2alg2kw is that $S_{\calR'} \cap B = \varnothing$, as any overlap could prevent us from identifying a reducible pair $(A, B)$ if one exists in the graph.
+To demonstrate that this issue does not arise when we start the calculation of the $W$-BCD with a maximum $(W+1)$-packing, we make the following observation.